TiagoMA90/Portfolio-one/README.md

 # Validation:
 All .html and .css pages of this website were validated through [validator.w3.org](https://validator.w3.org/#validate_by_input) & [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/validator) and found no errors or warnings whatsoever, via URL and Direct Input.
-Write custom HTML code that passes through the official W3C validator with no issues.
-- HTML code that passed through the official W3C validator with no issues.
+- HTML codepassed through the official W3C validator with no issues.
-- CSS code that passed through the official (Jigsaw) validator with no issues
+- CSS code passed through the official (Jigsaw) validator with no issues

 <p>
     <a href="http://jigsaw.w3.org/css-validator/check/referer">